Game-Radio/SimplyPerms/README.md

 **WARNING : SimplyPerms is not compatible with PermissionsBukkit or other permissions plugins, SimplyPerms will disable all permissions plugins !**

-*Source code is included in the jar file !*

 ## [Commands][2]

 ## [Permissions and authorizations][3]